thomasreilly1011/Unix-Programming-Portfolio/README.md

 # Unix Programming Portfolio
 A collection of C programs, bash and python scripts that I wrote as part of my Unix Programming class in UCD.
 These projects helped me develop an understanding as to how Unix systems work and how to use them.
 A vast range of unix features are explored including,
 * Basic use of system calls from the shell and in C
-* Multi-programming and mult-theading in C
+* Multiprogramming and mult-theading in C
-* The C compliation process
+* The C compilation process
 * Bash scripting basics
 * Python scripting basics